google/WebFundamentals/src/content/en/updates/posts/2016/07/capture-stream.markdown

 * Attempting to use `captureStream()` with a media element that implements content protection via [Encrypted Media Extensions](http://www.html5rocks.com/en/tutorials/eme/basics/) will throw an exception.

-* When capturing from a &lt;canvas&gt;, the frame rate is set when `captureStream()` is called, and it doesn't vary.
-That can be inefficient if the &lt;canvas&gt; doesn't change, but there is no way around this for the moment, and nothing (yet) planned for the `captureStream()` spec.
+* When capturing from a &lt;canvas&gt;, the frame rate is set when `captureStream()` is called, and it can't then be modified.
+This could be inefficient, given that the &lt;canvas&gt; might sometimes change rapidly, and sometimes not at all — for example, during game play.
+Unfortunately there is no way around this for the moment, and nothing (yet) planned for the `captureStream()` spec.

 ## Demos